 As you can imagine, Rebecca’s training regime is pretty intense, and of course, what comes with this is a hefty appetite!
-But with food intolerances starting to appear along with a few blood sugar issues, Rebecca started to look into the world of nutrition more and ‘clean up’ her diet a little.
-Naturally, this is where 180 came into the picture and we met Rebecca and got involved.
-There are some gems of information within this post and many lessons to take on board whether you are an elite athlete or not.
+But with food intolerances starting to appear along with a few energy issues, Rebecca started to look into the world of nutrition more and ‘clean up’ her diet a little.
+Naturally, this is where 180 Nutrition came into the picture and we met Rebecca and got involved.
+There are some real gems of information within this post and many lessons to take on board whether you are an elite athlete or not.
 Over to Rebecca…

 My Clean Eating Journey